-Jonathan has been a 3D enthusiast, hobbyist, videographer and photographer since 2009 and keeps abreast of all things related to stereo 3D.
+Jonathan has been a 3D enthusiast, videographer and photographer for over a decade and keeps abreast of all things related to stereo 3D.

 The first thing you'll notice when unpacking it is that it's a premium experience, from the sturdy packaging to the shiny thank-you note and the included travel pouch.
 The tablet's body itself is a pleasure to handle, with champagne beige being my favorite color option.

 The specs are top of the line, with 128 GB of storage, 8 GB of RAM, and a 7,760 mah battery with fast charging via USB-C. If yours doesn't come updated already, it'll come with a paper reminder to update to the latest software version.
 I tried to use it without updating first and wasn't able to sign into my pre-existing Leia accounts in the various apps, so perhaps that's one of the things the update fixes.

 But, of course, the main attraction is the 10 glorious inches of glasses-free 3D screen.
 The pre-installed gallery app includes some of the same 3D samples from the Red Hydrogen One, but it also has many new ones.

 One of the new methods available from Leia for creating 3D videos involves taking a 2D video of either sideways panning movement or a stationary video of a rotating object.
 After these videos are duplicated and one of them slightly displaced, you effectively have a different angle for each eye and a resulting 3D video.

 The gallery has multiple examples of these, and some are truly stunning.
 You can also easily make your own using Leia's software.
 The resolution of the screen is lower when displaying 3D because multiple angles have to be shown using the same amount of pixels.
 If you see text when in 3D mode this is apparent, but seeing as most 3D images and videos don't have text, this isn't a huge issue.